 Guess what?
 50 Shades of Grey is self-published, and if that work can hit the writer’s jackpot, so can you.

-Here Are The 12 Best Self-Publishing Companies For Starting Your Writing Business
+16 of the Best Self-Publishing Companies For Your Writing Business

 Amazon’s Kindle store makes it easy for authors looking to find new readers by self-publishing on the Kindle platform.
-You can upload and submit your book to Amazon for review in under 10 minutes and can be live on the worlds largest online marketplace within 24-48 hours.
-If free to self-publish with KDP and you can earn up to 70% on your book royalties.
+You can upload and submit your book to Amazon for review in under 10 minutes and can be live on the world’s largest online marketplace within 24-48 hours.
+It’s free to publish your book with KDP and you can earn up to 70% on your book royalties.

 If you think of yourself as an “Indie Author,” this site is for you.
-Smash Words is not a traditional book publishing company.
-Non-conformity is the flavor of the day at this well-designed self-publishing company.
-Smash Words will support and distribute your eBook using all the right channels.
+Smashwords is not a traditional book publishing company.
+Non-conformity is the flavor of the day at this well-designed self-publishing business.
+Smashwords will support and distribute your eBook using all the right channels.

-Smash Words may look like a quirky self-publishing company, but there’s a method to their madness.
+Smashwords may look like a quirky self-publishing resource, but there’s a method to their madness.
 And that madness is all about selling books.
-Smash Words is not afraid to take risks, and if you have a touch of risk-taking in your DNA, then this site might be your next best friend.
+Smashwords is not afraid to take risks, and if you have a touch of risk-taking in your DNA, then this site might be your next best friend.

-Lulu has a high-profile as one of the top self-publishing companies in the market.
+Lulu has a high profile as one of the best self-publishing companies in the market.
 One of the reasons Lulu is so popular is, the company pays attention to details.
 Lulu publishes over a 1,000 new titles every day so the company has expert status when it comes to formatting, packaging, and pushing books.

 The clear, sharp and clean interface of Blurb inspires confidence in the writers who choose to throw their writing hats in the ring with this UK company.
 Blurb’s design and marketing skills are top-notch.
 The variety they offer in terms of blog books, magazines, leaflets, and planners, as well as eBooks and paperbacks, put this site in rare company.